bgrissin/storageos_demo/README.md

 Here is the complete doc set from StorageOS - https://docs.storageos.com/docs/introduction/overview
+*** This is a demo only, not recommended for use with  a live dev or prod environment ***

 First create 2 AWS t2.medium instances (I used the amazon provided free tier AMIs) on AWS,  then create a security group along with an ssh key.
 Also add an EBS volume to each host (8GB will be fine for a demo)

                                         details details details

-ssh into both of your instances and install docker.
+ssh into both of your instances and install docker.  (run as root or sudo each command)

-    $ sudo su -
     $ yum update -y
     $ yum install docker -y
     $ service docker start
-    $ service docker enable
     $ usermod -aG docker ec2-user

 Next, setup the shareable folder capability for each AWS instance - (run as root or sudo each command)